Thomas Gordon (British Army officer): Last military role in Greece

 With the arrival of Prince Otto of Wittelsbach as the new King of Greece, Gordon returned to Greece in 1833 and was commissioned colonel in the Hellenic Army.
 His campaigns that year included rooting out brigands in Aetolia and Acarnania, who were supported by Turks across the border.
 Gordon spoke the Turkish language fluently, to the astonishment of local pashas, and this was of considerable value in negotiations.
 He was also appointed the president of the military court set up to try the rebels in the Messenian disturbances.

 Due to poor health, Gordon resigned his commission in February 1839 and returned to Cairness, although he made another short visit to Greece in 1840.

 Death and controversy

 Gordon died at Cairness and was survived by his wife.
-He had no issue with her and in his will left most of his estate, including a large landholding in Jamaica, to an illegitimate son called James Wilkinson, who later took the surname Gordon.
+He had no issue with her and in his will left most of his estate, including a large slave plantation in Jamaica, to an illegitimate son called James Wilkinson, who later took the surname Gordon.
 His existence seems to have been a secret from the rest of the family as he had been brought up by a tutor in Elgin.
 The inheritance caused much scandal and led to a long period of litigation within the family.
 Thomas Gordon's historical library and manuscripts were sold in March 1850, and his antiquities in the following June, although some items remained at Cairness House until 1938, after the last of the Gordons sold the estate.